-The Company has adopted a Remuneration Policy, which governs the remuneration of the Executive Director, Non-Executive Directors, Chief Executive Officer, other Key Responsible Persons (which comprise the Chief Operating Officer, Department General Managers, Heads of Departments and Branch Managers) and employees in control functions (which comprise Internal Audit, Risk Management and Compliance functions).
+The Company has adopted a Remuneration Policy, which governs the remuneration of the Executive Director, Non-Executive Directors, CEO and other Key Responsible Persons (which comprises senior officers, including persons assuming primary responsibility for key control functions, i.e. the Chief Audit Executive, Head of Risk Management and Head of Compliance).